Early Life

 Philanthropy

-David Steward and his wife, Thelma, are actively involved in philanthropy.
-Through the Steward Family Foundation, they support initiatives in education, health, and human services, with a focus on underrepresented communities.
-They have contributed millions of dollars to various organizations, including the United Way of Greater St. Louis.
+David Steward and his wife, Thelma, established the Steward Family Foundation, supporting initiatives in education, health, and human services, with a focus on underrepresented communities.
+Through the foundation and personal giving, the Stewards have contributed millions to various organizations, including the United Way of Greater St. Louis.
+In 2018, Steward donated $1.3 million to the University of Missouri-St. Louis to create the David and Thelma Steward Institute for Jazz Studies.